Glossary of IT Terms Used by Support Staff

 A device in a computer that provides the physical connection to a network.
 Also known as a Network Interface Card.

 The name of a family of Intel processors.
-These processors range from 75 MHz To 3.06 GHz (with the top speed continuing to rise).
+These processors range from 1.1 GHz To 4.2 GHz (with the top speeds continuing to rise).
 These processors have become the standard for desktop PCs.

 Random Access Memory (RAM) is the physical memory your computer uses to temporarily store data.
 In the multi-processing computer environment its importance has increased in determining overall speed of a computer.
-RAM is commonly measured in MB.
+RAM is now commonly measured in GB.

 A computer that delivers services to clients.
 There can be many different types of servers depending on what services (email, web, ftp, file services) they offer.
 A server is often a specialized computer designed for performance, dependability, and fault-tolerance.